XpiritBV/mini-hacks/azure-functions/Readme.md

     return req.CreateResponse(HttpStatusCode.OK, $"{x} + {y} = {result}");
 }
 ```
+### Step 4 - Run the calculation ###
+Change the request body to parameters x and y with some numbers and run the function.

 ## Finished! ##
 You have successfully finished this Mini-Hack!
 Please notify a Mini-Hack host show them the following result(s);